Alan Krevis, President

 Emily Fox, Vice President, Events and Technology

 Emily joined GNA in 2011 and was elected to the Board of Directors in 2014.
 Emily has been a Gramercy resident for over 10 years and prior to her time on the Board, she was an active GNA volunteer.
-Emily is a member of GNA’s Taste of Gramercy event committee and works to promote and expand the GNA footprint.
+Emily is an executive member of GNA where she leads the events committee and manages Taste of Gramercy Neighborhood, GNA’s signature event.
 Emily is currently a Vice President at Reich & Tang Deposit Solutions in Sales and Relationship Management and is responsible for developing profitable programs and partnerships on behalf of a national roster of clients.
 Emily’s expertise in business development, marketing, and technology enhances her ability to anticipate the needs of her customers and provide solutions to grow their businesses.
 Emily is also an avid foodie, kitchen experimenter, and photographer and uses these passions to help create awareness and educate the community on the rich and vibrant neighborhood she loves, Gramercy Park.

 Susan Keyloun, Marketing